Akrai: History

 Akrai was among the first colonies of Syracuse founded by Corinthian colonists arriving in Sicilian territory in 663 BC.
 It was on the road to the great city of Gela, along with the Necropolis of Pantalica, Kasmene (military outpost on Monte Lauro), Akrillai and Kamarina (the most distant of the colonies, founded 598 BC).
 Akrai and Kasmene were founded by the Syracusans: Akrai, seventy years after Syracuse, Kasmenae about twenty years later (c.640 BC).
 The original colonisation of Kamarina is attributed to the Syracusans, around a hundred and thirty years after the foundation of Syracuse; the founders were called Daskon and Menekolos.
 Loyal to Syracuse, it nevertheless had its own political life with administrative and military autonomy.
 Notably, its army intercepted the invasion force of Nicias in the Val di Noto or Anapo in 421 BC, contributing to his defeat.

-In the second half of the 6th century BC a temple of Aphrodite was founded indicating Akrai's beginiinnings of an urban centre.
+In the second half of the 6th century BC a temple of Aphrodite was founded indicating Akrai's beginnings of an urban centre.

 In 357 BC, Dion of Syracuse, when marching upon Syracuse, halted at Akrai to watch the effect of his proceedings.

 Until the 3rd century BC Akrai was a small settlement dominated by Syracuse.
 The city's development began probably in the mid–3rd century BC after the treaty concluded by the Romans with Hieron II, king of Syracuse (270 - 215 BC), by which Akrai was included in the dominions of that monarch.
 Buildings erected then included the theatre with the adjacent bouleuterion, architecturally combined with top of theatre auditorium.

 During the Second Punic War it followed the fortunes of Syracuse, and afforded a place of refuge to Hippocrates of Syracuse, after his defeat by Marcus Claudius Marcellus at Acrillae, 214 BC.
 In 211 BC, after the fall of Syracuse, it became part of the Roman province, being known in Latin as Acre.
 This is the last mention of it in Classical history, and its name is not once noticed by Cicero.
 It was probably in his time a mere dependency of Syracuse, though it is found in Pliny's list of the "stipendiariae civitates," so that it must then have possessed a separate municipal existence, and is noted by the geographer Ptolemy.
 The city continued to be under Roman rule into the Byzantine period.